nitad54448/win10-installer-yappari/README.md

 #### Report
 This command generates an HTML report containing information about the model used, the parameters used, the fitted parameters, and their standard deviation.
 It also includes images of the fit as well as all experimental and calculated data.
 The report is saved in your temporary directory and automatically opened in a browser.
 You can use the data in the report to create your own graphs or to check for any discrepancies.
 If you find any errors in the calculations, please report them so they can be corrected.

-#### Clear model
-This command will clear the model page (instead of erasing each element one by one).

 #### Help
 This command will help an (old) pdf file.
 Better look at this Readme.md file which is updated more regularly.